Eastwu5788/pre-request/docs/source/installation.rst

 Dependencies
 ---------------

-This framework is designed for Flask, therefore Flask will be installed automatically when installing pre-request
+This framework is designed for `Flask`, therefore `Flask` will be installed automatically when installing pre-request

 Install pre-request with pip